Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/how-to-install-a-node.md

 * [On Windows](/en/waves-node/how-to-install-a-node/on-windows)
 * [On Ubuntu](/en/waves-node/how-to-install-a-node/on-ubuntu)

-Here you can find a tutorial about [Installing Waves Node](https://www.youtube.com/watch?v=CDmMeZlzKbk&feature=youtu.be).
+Here you can find a tutorial about [Installing Waves Node on Digital Ocean](https://www.youtube.com/watch?v=CDmMeZlzKbk&feature=youtu.be).

    **Note**: Sometimes a node crashes with the following error: